 In the tab Settings, you can rename the pulse and select the number of questions that will be randomly selected for this pulse.
 On top of that you can choose the frequency (weekly, biweekly or monthly) and the day you want to send the pulse.

 Note: if you want to send out a pulse right now, you can do this by clicking on the 3 dots next to the pulse and select Push Pulse.
 The schedule of the other pushes of this pulse will not change if you do this (in the example mentioned the pulse will still be sent every week on a Friday).

 Here you have an overview of all the drivers that are added on your platform.
 From this list, you can select drivers for your pulses (as explained above) but you can also add new drivers and translate them.

 When you want to translate an engagement driver, click on Manage translations.
 Select the language you want to translate top right (in this example Dutch (NL)).

 Add new engagement driver

 Choose a name for the driver and (optionally) a description and link it to an existing driver (optional).

 Here you have an overview of all engagement questions that are added to your platform.
 All questions that are enabled can be used in a pulse.
 If they are disabled, they can’t.

 The same as with the drivers you can translate the questions and you can add new questions.
-You can do this yourselves manually, but if you want to add multiple questions at once (via the right format in CSV), you should contact our support team (email@example.com).
+You can do this yourselves manually, but if you want to add multiple questions at once (via the right format in CSV), you can contact your Success Manager of UNIT4 Talent Management.
 They will help you to import and set up your questions.
 More info about how to add your own questions.

 Settings on how the engagement data is shown in the engagement overview.